 Parents and Guardians will make decisions regarding in-person attendance for their child(ren) for this school year and will have the option of remote/online learning if they do not wish to send their child(ren) back to school.
-Pre-registration for full-time remote learning will be required.
-For complete details, please read the Fact Sheet for 100% At-Home Remote Learning.
-For those choosing to option of Remote Learning, please contact the school Principal and read the Fact Sheet for Learning from Home: Support for Families.
+Pre-registration for Synchronous Learning will be required.
+For complete details, please read the Fact Sheet for Synchronous Learning.
+For those choosing to option of Remote Learning, please contact the school Principal and read the Fact Sheet for Remote Learning.